Jan 15 2012

 – Make sure to snap photos of your work-in-progress and the finished piece(s).
 We would like to do a photo collage of some of the projects you created.

-– If you have any questions feel free to contact us!
+– If you have any questions feel free to !

 To help spread the word please share this graphic on your blog or website.